Sonuy4dav/Movie-Recommendation-System/README.md

 http://127.0.0.1:5000
 ```

+---

 ## 🧠 How It Works

-1. Movie metadata is processed and converted into feature vectors.
+1. Movie metadata is preprocessed and converted into feature vectors.
-2. Cosine similarity is calculated between all movies.
+2. Cosine similarity is computed between all movies.
-3. When a user selects a movie, the system finds the most similar movies.
+3. The user selects a movie from the search interface.
+4. The system identifies and recommends the most similar movies.
-4. Movie posters are fetched dynamically using the TMDB API.
+5. Movie posters are retrieved dynamically using the TMDB API.

+---

-## ✨ Features Implemented
+## ✨ Implemented Features

 * Content-based recommendation engine
-* Similarity matrix using cosine similarity
+* Cosine similarity matrix
-* Flask backend
+* Flask backend integration
-* Responsive frontend
+* Interactive frontend UI
-* Movie poster integration
+* Movie poster retrieval via TMDB API
-* Search functionality
+* Search and recommendation functionality

+---

-## 🔮 Future Improvements
+## 🔮 Future Enhancements

-* User authentication
+* User authentication and profiles
-* Collaborative filtering
+* Collaborative filtering recommendations
 * Hybrid recommendation system
 * Movie ratings and reviews
 * Recommendation history
-* Deployment on cloud platforms
+* Cloud deployment and scalability improvements

+---

+---

+## 👨‍💻 Author

+**Sonu Yadav**

+* Aspiring AI/ML Engineer
+* B.Tech Student
+* Passionate about Artificial Intelligence, Machine Learning, and Data Science

+---

-## ⭐ If you found this project useful, consider giving it a star!
+⭐ If you found this project useful, consider giving it a star!